 Provided housing interventions for 75 people total throughout Chicago

 Brought together 28 supportive housing agencies

-UI Health project saw emergency room visits decreased by 62% among BHH participants
+UI Health project saw emergency department utilization decreased by 67% among BHH participants

 University of Illinois Hospital and Health Sciences SystemServed and provided housing interventions for 96% of referred patients who were experiencing homelessness and frequent visitors to the Emergency Department.
-Plans are set to serve 25 more patients in 2018.
+Plans are set to serve up to 40 more patients.

 City of ChicagoServed and housed 15 residents of the North-side viaducts under Lake Shore Drive who utilized Heartland Health Outreach’s Northside health center.